SwatsonDS/Google_Data_Analytics_CS_-1/README.md

 Repository created to document Case Study #1.
 This case study pertains to bike share company, Cyclistic.

+An overview of the case study can be found in document [DAC8-Case-Study-1]

 Datasource can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html)

 Raw and clean dataset can be found [here](https://www.kaggle.com/swatsonds/datasets)